CallumCarmicheal/CommonMVC-PHP-Framework/readme.md

 # Getting Started
 1. Clone or Download the the github repo
-2. Open the file "mvc_settings.php"
+2. Look through the config folder to edit the framework to your specification
-3. Edit the settings to specify your current project
+3. Open the website
-4. Create a folder as your project folder call it what you had set for CMVC_PRJ_DIRECTORY
-5. Open the folder and create another folder call it what you had set for CMVC_PRJ_DIRECTORY_CONTROLLERS

-That is your framework setup
-- Please take a look at the docs (TODO-ish)
-- Please take a look at the examples (TODO)
+4. Move around folders if you want
+5. Hack away at the inner functions
+6. Make it your own

+The framework is mostly documentated inside the code rather than a dedicated website (YET).

 # Storing files
 The folder is in a virtual path state so you need to set a files/assets directory